TageDan/tagedan.github.io/content/posts/static_site_generation_rust.md

 This method call might look really weird.
 It starts by taking in a string which will be the subpath to the outputted html in the output directory (in this case base.html in ./public).
 Then comes the weird part, this is where the magic happens, by nesting these tuples we can define a rendering hierarchy.
-The result of a nested tuple will be rendered in place of '{{{ content }}}' in the template with the same name as the leading string in the tuple.
+The result of a nested tuple will be rendered replacing the `{{{ content }}}` placeholder of the template with the same name as the leading string in the tuple.
 For example:

 These files located in the template directory:
 ```html